No one wants to lose clients but it will happen to every freelancer. Let me share how I recovered when I lost a long-term high-paying client

-Steps to Recovery From Lost Client’s
+Steps to Recover From the Lost Client

 So let me share with you what you should be doing after you have lost your long term client.

-1. Learn from earlier mistakes
+1. Learn from Past Mistakes

-2. Opportunity to new technologies
+2. Opportunity to New Technologies

-Once you lose a long term client, you will be tempted to replace the lost client with new clients in the same technology by showing your expertise.
+Once you lose a long term client, you will be tempted to replace the lost client with new ones in the same technology by showing your expertise.